- Reference Number: HEY0160/2025

 This leaflet has been produced to give you general information about your procedure.
 Most of your questions should have been answered by this leaflet.
 It is not intended to replace the discussion between you and your sonographer or doctor.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team who has been caring for you.

-What is HyCoSy?
+What is a HyCoSy

-HyCoSy stands for Hysterosalpingo Contrast Sonography
+HyCoSy stands for Hysterosalpingo Contrast Sonography.

-Why do I need a HyCoSy?
+Why do I need a HyCoSy

-The fallopian tubes carry the egg from the ovaries to the uterus.
+The fallopian tubes carry the egg from the ovaries, to the uterus.
 If the tubes are damaged or blocked it may be difficult to become pregnant.
 You will have been sent for this test if you are having difficulty getting pregnant.
-Your doctor will want information about your fallopian tubes and whether they may be blocked or damaged.
+Your doctor will want more information about your fallopian tubes and whether they may be blocked or damaged.
 This test can help give the doctor this information and help to plan any future care you may need.

 Can there be any complications or risks?

-If, in the week following your HyCoSy you experience any of the following:
+If, in the 7 days following your HyCoSy you experience any of the following:

-• or an offensive smelling vaginal discharge
+- Offensive smelling vaginal discharge

 You must inform your GP as soon as possible.